SPL Graph

 If you exit the app, or are interrupted with a phone call, the graph data will not be lost.
 SPL Graph will automatically save the graph, and reload it when you next open the program.
 You can also save a graph and the XLS data on the iOS device, so that you can recall the graph later.

-We also support Dropbox, so that data can be sent automatically to your Dropbox when the file is saved.
+We also support iCloud, so that data can be sent automatically to your iCloud when the file is saved.

 SPL Graph supports saving an unlimited number graphs directly on your iOS device.
 You can recall these graphs and bring them up on the screen, and listen to the sounds that were made while the graph was recorded.
 You can also store an image of the screen to your photo roll.